glguy/toml-parser/README.md

 and parser.
 The code is fully commented and should be useful as an example of how to use these tools to parse other languages.

-Currently the package provides a consistent view of the reified declaration information about datatypes, newtypes, data families, and newtype families.
-These interfaces abstract away the differences in the normal and GADT syntax used to define these types.

 Example
 -------